snek5000/snek5000/docs/joss_paper/paper.md

 # Acknowledgements

+The financial support of the SeRC ExABL project which made this project possible is duly acknowledged.
-The authors acknowledge the numerical support provided by Olivier De-Marchi, Gabriel Moreau and Cyrille Bonamy of the LEGI informatics team.
+The authors also acknowledge the numerical support provided by Olivier De-Marchi, Gabriel Moreau and Cyrille Bonamy of the LEGI informatics team.
 This project was funded by the project LEFE/IMAGO-2019 contract COSTRIO.
 AK acknowledges the finance of his PhD thesis from the school STEP of the University Grenoble